What are the kinds of molecules with examples?

 1. Based on Composition

-There are three types of molecules which are the element molecule, the compound molecule, and the mixture.
+There are three types of molecules: the element molecule, the compound molecule, and the mixture.

 Element molecule

-The element molecule is formed of similar atoms (one or more atoms) that combine together, The element is the simplest pure form of matter which can not be analyzed chemically into a simpler form.
-The elements molecules formed of an only atom (monoatomic) as solid (copper, iron, aluminum, sulphur, magnesium, carbon), liquid ( mercury), and Nobel gases (helium, neon, krypton, xenon and radon).
+The element molecule is formed of similar atoms (one or more atoms) that combine together, The element is the simplest pure form of matter, which can not be analyzed chemically into a simpler form.
+The elements molecules formed of only one atom (monoatomic) as solid (copper, iron, aluminum, sulphur, magnesium, carbon), liquid ( mercury), and Nobel gases (helium, neon, krypton, xenon, and radon).

-The element molecules formed of two atoms (diatomic) such as liquid (bromine), and active gases (oxygen, hydrogen, chlorine, nitrogen and fluorine).
-The molecules of active gases are diatomic such as oxygen molecules, while the molecules of inert gases are monoatomic, Mercury is the liquid element which is composed of one atom, while bromine is the liquid element which is composed of two atoms.
+The element molecules formed of two atoms (diatomic), such as liquid (bromine), and active gases (oxygen, hydrogen, chlorine, nitrogen, and fluorine).
+The molecules of active gases are diatomic, such as oxygen molecules, while the molecules of inert gases are monoatomic, Mercury is the liquid element that is composed of one atom, while bromine is the liquid element that is composed of two atoms.

-The elements molecules consist of only one kind of atom, they can’t be broken down into a simpler type of matter by either the physical or the chemical means, and they can exist as either atoms (e.g. argon) or molecules (e.g. nitrogen).
+The elements molecules consist of only one kind of atom; they can’t be broken down into a simpler type of matter by either physical or chemical means, and they can exist as either atoms (e.g. argon) or molecules (e.g. nitrogen).

 Elements made of only one kind of atom, such as O₂ (oxygen), N₂ (nitrogen), H₂ (hydrogen).